Daniel Bragg Clayton: North Carolina

 Clayton's North Carolina circuit included Kenansville, Woodington, Magnolia, and Red Hill.

 Kenansville, in Duplin County, is sometimes called the "cradle of Universalism" in Eastern North Carolina.
 It was in Kenansville in 1827 that Rev. Jacob Frieze, a northern Universalist minister, organized North Carolina's Universalists in the short-lived and ambitiously named Southern Convention of Universalists.
 Frieze's organization of North Carolina's Universalists did not persist long after his return to the North, but his efforts did live on in another form.
 Three years later, in 1830, Universalists in neighboring South Carolina organized their state Universalist convention, incorporating the language of Frieze's North Carolina constitution, almost word for word into their state constitution.
 Rev. Edwin H. Lake reorganized the society in 1858 and Clayton again in 1872.

 Woodington (also Woodenton) in Lenoir County is sometimes called the "Mother Church" of North Carolina.
 The Woodington Society guided the early members of Outlaws Bridge, Kinston, Rocky Mount, and Greensboro.
 Clayton reorganized this society in 1872.
 By 1889, its membership approached 100.
 In 1901, the church was dedicated as the Clayton Memorial Church.

 Magnolia in Duplin County was the home of the Rev. Edwin H. Lake.
 Lake was a northern Universalist minister who moved before the Civil War to the South for health reasons.
 Clayton and Lake met at the 1860 South Carolina State Universalist Convention and developed a friendship that lasted until Lake's death in 1862.
 In 1897, the Magnolia society honored Clayton when they organized their society as the Clayton Memorial Church, listing him as their pastor.
 Clayton dedicated the church building and occasionally preached there for the next two years.

-Red Hill in Mitchell County, also known as Taylor's Bridge, underwent numerous reorganizations from 1827 to 1885, with Clayton reorganizing the society in 1885.
+Red Hill in Sampson County, also known as Taylor's Bridge, underwent numerous reorganizations from 1827 to 1885, with Clayton reorganizing the society in 1885.
 Clayton frequently visited the Red Hill church and was present when North Carolina's Universalists reorganized their Universalist State Convention at the Red Hill church in 1896.